jvermaas/vmd-packaging-instructions/README.md

 ```

 This would get you a `vmd` command already added to your path, which includes Python support through system Python libraries.
+At this point, you'd be done, with a functional VMD installation.
+If you are interested in additional functionality, you could add in extra pieces, such as the [tpr reader plugin](https://github.com/jvermaas/vmd-tprreader)

 ## Adding to a repository